Covid 19 coronavirus: Warehouse Group tells staff to take pay cut or face redundancy

 It received $52m for its Warehouse and Warehouse Stationery chains, $12.2m for Noel Leeming, $3.2m for Torpedo7 and $400,000 for its e-commerce business TheMarket.

-"There's a significant difference between the millions of dollars between what we've received for the Government subsidy and the costs of keeping everyone on full pay," she said.
+"There's a significant difference between the millions of dollars we've received for the Government subsidy and the costs of keeping everyone on full pay," the spokeswoman said.

-"We have been mindful that those earning under $60,000 may find a cut very difficult and so we have made the call to pay all people below $60,000 full pay until the end of June regardless of whether they work."
+"We have been mindful that those earning under $60,000 may find a cut very difficult and so we have made the call to pay all people below $60,000 full pay until the end of June regardless of whether they work," said Richard Parker, acting chief HR officer at the group.

-The company said 88 per cent of its staff had agreed to the pay reduction.
+The company said 88 per cent of its staff had already agreed to the pay reduction.

 "Over 90 per cent of [group] revenue comes from stores which have been closed.
-We have received a wage subsidy for team members but that only goes a portion of the way to their normal pay rates."
+We have received a wage subsidy for team members but that only goes a portion of the way to their normal pay rates," Parker said.

-One month ago, almost to the day, The Warehouse said it would continue to pay its entire workforce their full salary throughout lockdown.